-The surfeit of confidence stemmed not only from reliance on the Air Force, but also from the ground defense plans.
-The operating assumption was that there would be sufficient lead-time to call up the reserves in time; even were there to be a certain delay – a scenario examined in Battering Ram and other war games – the regular troops on the front would be strong enough to hold out until the reservists’ arrival.
-Therefore, to understand the gaps between what was anticipated and what actually happened when the war broke out and how these gaps affected the conduct of the war, it is critical to know the principles of “Rock” – the full defense plan .
+The leaderships’ confidence in the IAF and ground defense plans was high.
+It was assumed there would be enough time to call up reserves even if there was a delay, as regular troops could hold the front until reserves arrived.
+To understand the gaps between expectations and reality during the war, understanding the “Rock” operation and- the full defense plan is vital.

-According to Rock, after the reservists’ call-up, three full armored divisions and several independent infantry brigades would face Egypt’s 10 divisions and independent brigades and battalions; on the Golan Heights, two full armored divisions and several independent infantry brigades would face Syria’s five divisions and several independent infantry brigades; one armored division and several independent infantry brigades would be deployed along the Jordanian border to face the Jordanian army’s three divisions.
-Even with a full mobilization of reservists, the IDF was very much outnumbered, but the operating assumption was that despite this quantitative imbalance, the Israeli military still enjoyed the advantage of qualitative superiority.
+Under the Rock plan, three armored divisions and several infantry brigades would oppose Egypt’s 10 divisions and independent brigades and battalions; on the Golan Heights, two full armored divisions and several independent infantry brigades would face Syria’s five divisions and several independent infantry brigades; one armored division and several independent infantry brigades would be deployed along the Jordanian border to face the Jordanian army’s three divisions.
+Despite being outnumbered, even with a full mobilization, it was believed that the IDF's qualitative superiority would prevail.

-Based on the full defense plan, the regular army division, partly reinforced with reservists, would be deployed for defensive purposes from the Suez Canal to 30 kilometers inside Sinai.
-The two other divisions were meant as backup – one each for the canal’s northern southern sectors.
-Sea Sand, also known as Small Dovecote, was to be implemented should the reservists not arrive at all, whereupon the Israel would be fighting with four rather than five brigades and without the backup of the reserve divisions.
-Unlike the situation in Sinai, there were fewer regular troops in the Golan Heights to begin with, so that the dependence on the reservists to augment the forces on the front was much greater, even for the plan code-named Chalk (Big Dovecote).
+The full defense plan required a partly reservist-reinforced regular army for defense from the Suez Canal to 30 kilometers inside Sinai.
+Two other divisions were meant as backup – one each for the canal’s northern and southern sectors.
+The Sea Sand operation, was to be implemented should the reservists not arrive at all, whereupon the Israel would be fighting with four rather than five brigades and without backup.
+In the Golan Heights, where there were fewer regular troops, reliance on reserves was greater, even for the Chalk plan.

-The IAF was not alone in facing hitches preventing their plans from being implemented.
-The Southern Command’s ground forces were also affected and only the regular army troops were able to fight on October 6, because the reservists’ call-up began only in the late morning hours.
-On the face of it, that should not have been a factor, because the Rock defense plan presumed that the regular army would play the role of the main force defense force.
-It was meant to consist of four of the Southern Command’s five brigades – three armored brigades (some 300 tanks) and one infantry brigade.
-But, in practice, instead of four regular brigades on the frontline when the Egyptian assault began, Israel had only one regular armored brigade and one augmented infantry battalion of reservists.
+Implementation issues affected the IAF and Southern Command ground forces.
+Only regular troops fought on October 6, as reservists were only called up late in the late morning.
+Despite the Rock plan, when the Egyptian assault started, Israel had only one regular armored brigade and one augmented infantry battalion of reservists.